Shail-Shouryya/D3-data-visualization/README.md

 #### 1. More Data, More Dynamics

-We're going to include more demographics and more risk factors.
-Place additional labels in your scatter plot and give them click events so that your users can decide which data to display.
-Animate the transitions for your circles' locations as well as the range of your axes.
-Do this for two risk factors for each axis.
-Or, for an extreme challenge, create three for each axis.
+We're going to include more demographics and more risk factors, placing additional labels in our scatter plot and giving them click events so that our users can decide which data to display and animating the transitions for our circles' locations as well as the range of our axes.
+Try this for two risk factors for each axis, or, for an extreme challenge, create three for each axis.

-* Hint: Try binding all of the CSV data to your circles.
-This will let you easily determine their x or y values when you click the labels.
+* Hint: Try binding all of the CSV data to the circles.
+This will allow easy determination of their x or y values by clicking the labels.

 #### 2. Incorporate d3-tip